alexanderpaolini/cp/utils/README.md

 # Utility scripts

-**./clean.sh** - Cleans up all of the cpp files into their expected folder and then deletes the binary files.
+**./archive.sh** - Asks for each file which archive folder to place it into.

-> Usage: ./utils/clean.sh
+> Usage: ./utils/archive.py

 **./remove.sh** - Remove a file for whatever reason.
 Does not support files that have been archived.